SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 ## Results

 **Table 1.
-Mixed effects model setups and results for testing hypotheses 1 & 2.
-Note that H3 is tested using a different framework.**
+Mixed effects model setups and results for testing hypotheses 1 & 2-- FULL MODEL VERSION, where the null model is the best full model, minus the variable of interest (if it is included in the best full model). **

-NEW:

 Prediction | Variable tested* | Null model variables* | Predicted direction of response** | Observed direction of response (ODR)**-all years | dAIC*** - all years | ODR-66| dAIC 1964-66 |ODR-77| dAIC 1977 |ODR-99| dAIC 1999
 --- | --- | --- | --- | --- | --- | --- | --- | ---  | --- | --- | ---